 While stopping short of full endangered species protections for the Greater Sage-Grouse, the Obama-era Fish and Wildlife Service implemented land use plans to restrict energy development and grazing in the expanse of northwestern U.S. desert called the Sagebrush Sea, depicted in a 2015 documentary.
-The Trump Interior Department now is amending that plan to open up more commercial activities.
+The Trump Interior Department attempted to amend that plan to open up more commercial activities.
+In September 2018, an Idaho judge put a preliminary injunction on the federal land agency, curtailing Interior’s ability to open up oil and gas exploration to areas that coincide with habitat for Greater sage-grouse.
 We feature here an essay on Wyoming’s core plan attempts to salvage the state’s last populations in a landscape dominated by energy development.

 Last Grouse Standing: Can Birds and Industry Coexist in the Western Sage Lands?

 An Excerpt By Gustave Axelson, Marc Dantzker, and Gerrit Vyn, Published in Living Bird

 In the pitch-black predawn darkness on this patch of Wyoming sagebrush country, the stars still glitter overhead, but they’re forced to compete with the pulsating lights of a sprawling industrial complex on earth.
 There is no still moment in the dark here anymore, just a continual subsonic tremor—the kind of low frequency rumble that you don’t so much hear with your ears as feel in your lungs.